JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - proper collision detection **DONE**
 - TEST COLLISION DETECTION, Also known as, FIX COLLISION DETECTION **DONE**
 - Responsive Game Screen
-- Enemies move left & right & up as well
+- Enemies move left & right & up as well **DONE, EXCEPT THEY DON'T MOVE UP**
 - When enemy hits you, you take damage, Ramming **DONE**
 - Make enemies fire at you
 - When hit by enemy fire lose health/armor **DONE**